Selection and improvement of product formulae for best performance of quantum simulation: Error constants for fermionic Hamiltonians with 4 orbitals

 \section{Error constants for fermionic Hamiltonians with 4 orbitals}

-In this appendix we provide the average error constant $\omega$ for the eigenvalue error for the evolution of fermionic Hamiltonians in the case that the number of orbitals is $d=4$.
+In this Appendix we provide the average error constant $\omega$ for the eigenvalue error for the evolution of fermionic Hamiltonians in the case that the number of orbitals is $d=4$.
 We find that the $\omega$ obtained are close to those we obtain when $d=6$.
+Note that our product formulae for 8th order still provide the best performance (albeit with similar performance between the worst of our three product formulae and the best from prior work).